seanox/aspect-js/manual/en/markup.md

 ### iterate

 The iterative output is based on lists, enumerations and arrays.
 If an HTML element is declared as iterative, the initial inner HTML code is used as template and during the iteration the inner HTML code is removed first, the template is generated individually with each iteration and the result is added to the inner HTML code.

-The iterate attribute expects a
+The iterate attribute expects a [variable expression](
-[variable expression](expression.md#variable-expression), as well as a meta-object that allows access to the iteration.
-So the variable expression `iterate={tempA:Model.list}}` creates the meta-object `tempA = {item, index, data}`.
+    expression.md#variable-expression), as well as a meta object that allows access to the iteration and so the variable expression `iterate={tempA:Model.list}}` creates the meta object `tempA = {item, index, data}`.

 ```javascript
 const Model = {